Teen Allegedly Filmed 2 Other Students Having Sex in School Bathroom Then Shared It with Friends

 “I took a video of a guy and a girl in a stall because I don’t see how they should let that happen and I was showing it to my friends,” Bahner allegedly told school administrators during their investigation, the warrant states.

-He was arrested on May 3 after the school’s vice principal reported the video to school district police.
+He was arrested on Thursday after the school’s assistant principal reported the video to school district police.
 He was bailed out about an hour after his arrest, records show.

-Under state law, Bahner is considered an adult because he is at least 17 years old.
+Under state law, Bahner is considered an adult for the purposes of criminal prosecution because he is at least 17 years old.

 “This incident has been thoroughly investigated by school administrators and school district police.
 In addition to the criminal charge, appropriate action has been taken in accordance with the Student Code of Conduct,” the school district said in a statement to PEOPLE.